 After preparing your funding plan, review the Funding Source Directory:

 Once you have completed the steps and have prepared your funding plan, review the Funding Source Directory and choose several funding sources that are the best fit for your situation.
-The Funding Source Directory can be found in the free eBook copy of the Guide, available in May 2019.
-Downloading the free eBook also signs you up for our monthly email newsletter – each issue contains new funding sources.
+The Funding Source Directory is part of the guide and includes 200+ funding sources that fund for children with disabilities.
+To receive more funding sources, sign you up for my monthly email newsletter – each issue contains new funding sources!

 The Step-by-Step Process:

 Here are the steps to follow to create your funding plan.
-Read more about each step in the Disability Funding Guide.
+You can read more about each step in the Disability Funding Guide.
 In the guide, you’ll also find sample letters, tips for success and more than 200 funding sources.
-Download your free eBook copy of the Disability Funding Guide and go get your funding!
+Get your copy of the Disability Funding Guide and go get your funding!

 - Determine what assistive technology you need.

 - Get a cost estimate for the service or product you need.